stangreg/Ignitron/README.md

 -----------------------------------------------------------------

 ## AMP mode
 In AMP mode, **Ignitron** acts like a Spark AMP and can communicate with the Spark app running on a mobile.
 New presets can be stored on **Ignitron** and existing presets can be deleted.
+In this mode, Ignitron's firmware can also be updated OTA via a web browser.

 ### Connecting the Spark app with **Ignitron**
 1. Start **Ignitron** in AMP mode (hold `Preset 1` button during startup).